ably77/canary-flagger-demo/README.md

 # argocd + gloo edge + flagger canary demo

 ## Prerequisites
+- ArgoCD installed on a Kubernetes cluster
 - Gloo Edge installed on a Kubernetes cluster
 - Flagger installed on a Kubernetes cluster

+For more detail on installing ArgoCD, refer to the instructions [here](https://github.com/solo-io/gitops-library/tree/main/argocd/)

 For more detail on installing Gloo Edge, refer to the ArgoCD or Helm deployments [here](https://github.com/solo-io/gitops-library/tree/main/gloo-edge/deploy)